HL7/US-Core/input/pagecontent/vitals-write.md

 Servers providing the ability to write FHIR vital sign Observation resources from patient-facing apps **SHOULD** also support the registration and authorization of apps with the `patient/Observation.u?category=http://terminology.hl7.org/CodeSystem/observation-category|vital-signs` SMART scope or a broader version of this scope such as `patient/Observation.u`.
 Note that systems can support only limited [update](#updating-previously-submitted-observations) capabilities.

 When offering a patient write capability, health systems may choose to enable or disable this capability based on factors such as the provider, patient, payer, app, and vital type, or may choose to enable the capability broadly.
-If patients and apps attempting to write data are not enabled, and this can be discerned during the authorization process, the server **SHALL** omit these unsupported scopes from the resulting access token.
-If an app uses an access token without the required scopes to submit an `Observation` or the patient is not enabled to write data, the server **SHALL** return an error and **SHOULD** include an `OperationOutcome` in the response body.
+If patients and apps attempting to write data are not enabled, and this can be discerned during the authorization process, the Server **SHALL** omit these unsupported scopes from the resulting access token.
+If an app uses an access token without the required scopes to submit an `Observation` or the patient is not enabled to write data, the Server **SHALL** return an error and **SHOULD** include an `OperationOutcome` in the response body.

 #### Provider-facing apps